uggla/cloud_native_app/README.md

 As a consequence, practitioners will first have to:
  * Organize the team to work using DevOps best practices.
  * Automate the management of a virtual infrastructure (Infrastructure as code concept).
-Your customer requires the use/usage Openstack as Infrastructure as a Service platform (IaaS)
+Your customer requires the use/usage of Openstack as an Infrastructure as a Service platform (IaaS)
- * Define and implement a CICD pipeline to easily test and deploy the application to staging area then production.
+ * Define and implement a CICD pipeline to easily test and deploy the application to a staging area then to production.
  * Put in place tooling to share/track application changes between team members/customers.
  * Ensure correct level of security within the factory. (no private keys